Grappe501/arkansas-political-history/site/src/content/pages/misc/master-vision-arkansas-political-history-project.md

 The project will collect, preserve, and interconnect primary sources, secondary analysis, structured data, and narrative interpretation in a transparent and verifiable way.
 Every claim must be traceable to evidence.
 Conflicting accounts will be preserved rather than erased.

-The ultimate goal is to create the most comprehensive political history database ever assembled for Arkansasâ€”one that functions as:
+The ultimate goal is to create the most comprehensive political history database ever assembled for Arkansasâ€"one that functions as:

 \- a public educational resource,